 2020 was the year of the UK beach break.
 From Scotland to the Isles of Scilly, so many people rediscovered our amazing coastline and what it has to offer.
-And by the look of things, there’s going to be a lot more families taking beach breaks in the UK in the coming year.
+And by the look of things, there’s going to be a lot more families taking beach holidays in the UK in the coming years.
 And is that such a bad thing?
 As much as I love hopping on a plane to a destination of guaranteed sunshine, I was reminded this summer that the heat of the Med isn’t essential to a good family seaside holiday.
 So, here’s a collection – slightly subjective – of the best family beaches in the UK.

 What type of UK beach break are you looking for?

 Although the weather isn’t always on our side, there’s no denying that we are spoilt for choice when it comes to beaches in the UK.
 But which is the right UK beach resort for your family seaside holiday?

 If you’re used to jetting off to the other side of the world for your fix of sand and you need a bit of help choosing the right beach in the UK for your next family getaway, I’ve put together a list of UK beach types to help you narrow down your options.

 If you like a seaside resort with plenty of traditional UK character – amusement arcades, shops selling pink rock and rude postcards – you’ll be pleased to know that this genre is alive and well across the UK.
 Blackpool, Cromer, Brighton and Portrush (in Northern Ireland) all offer variations on this theme.
 Kids literally never tire of posting two pence pieces into those machines piled with coins which never seem to topple over.

 Quaint fishing villages and seaside towns in the UK